-On April 27 this year at its meeting Moldovan Government passed a Decree establishing a tariff quota for certain goods imported from Ukraine.
+On April 27, 2016 at its meeting Moldovan Government passed a Decree establishing a tariff quota for certain goods imported from Ukraine.

 It means that towards the goods imported over the established quota Moldova will charge a duty at the level of its current “binding” tariffs in the WTO.
 Limitations are expected to become valid after their publication (which is expected to happen shortly) and will save validity till January 01, 2017.

 In this connection it is important to remind that trade relations between Ukraine and Moldova are governed by international agreements and neither country has the right to unilaterally change the trade rules.

 In case of violation of trade obligations the suffering party may resort to a dispute-settlement mechanism.
 In this case it is vitally important to define which agreement will be violated and under which procedure a violation may be appealed.

 At the moment of its joining the WTO Moldova undertook obligations not to raise the level of duties higher than the level of “binding” tariffs which were recorded in the tariff schedule and provide a trade regime without discrimination for all the WTO member-countries, including Ukraine.

 Pursuant to the WTO rules there is a possibility to apply a more liberal trade regime if in addition the parties enter into the Agreement on customs union or free trade area.